Perfectz/PerfectZenkai/docs/mvpmasterlist.md

 ---

 ### 3.2 Todo Page
-**User Story:** *I can manage my tasks offline with intuitive interactions.*
+**User Story:** *I can manage my tasks offline with cyber aesthetics and smooth interactions.*

 **Acceptance Criteria:**
-- `/todo` route with input to add new todos
+- `/todo` route with cyber-styled input to add new todos with glow effects
-- Checkbox to toggle completion status
+- Custom cyber checkbox to toggle completion status with Ki-Green check animation
-- Swipe-to-delete functionality
+- Swipe-to-delete functionality with red glow feedback
 - Works offline with Dexie persistence
-- Shows completed vs incomplete todos
+- Shows completed vs incomplete todos with cyber section styling
+- XP gain animation on task completion

 **Test Cases:** Playwright TodoOffline.e2e (offline persistence)

 **Implementation Prompt:**
 ```
 Create src/modules/tasks/pages/TodoPage.tsx with:
-- Input field to add new todos (Enter to submit)
+- CyberInput field to add new todos (Enter to submit with glow effect)
-- TodoRow components with:
+- TodoRow components with cyber styling:
-  - Checkbox for done/undone toggle
+  - Custom cyber checkbox with Ki-Green check animation
-  - Text with strikethrough when completed
+  - Text with cyber typography and strikethrough animation when completed
-  - react-swipeable for delete
+  - react-swipeable for delete with red glow feedback
+  - XP gain animation (+5 XP) on completion
-- Separate sections for incomplete and completed todos
+- Separate sections for incomplete and completed todos with CyberCard containers
-- Empty states for each section
+- Empty states with cyber-themed illustrations and encouraging messages
+- Stagger animations for list items

-Create src/modules/tasks/components/TodoRow.tsx with proper touch interactions.
+Create src/modules/tasks/components/TodoRow.tsx with:
+- Cyber checkbox design with smooth animations
+- Hover effects with scale and glow
+- Proper touch interactions and accessibility

 Add routes to src/modules/tasks/routes.ts.
 ```